01-Introduction

 I get asked a lot: "What do you actually need to learn to become an awesome data engineer?"

-Well, look no further. you'll find it here!
+Well, look no further.
+You'll find it here!

 If you are looking for AI algorithms and such data scientist things, this book is not for you.

-It hinges on my Data Science Platform Blueprint, check it out below.
+It hinges on my Data Science Platform Blueprint.
+Check it out below.
 Once you understand it, you can find in the book tools that fit into each key area of a Data Science platform (Connect, Buffer, Processing Framework, Store, Visualize).

 Don't learn everything in this book!
 Focus.